MgAl2O4

 Key Properties

-Cross-validated computational properties for Spinel, aggregated across 4 databases.
+Cross-validated computational properties for spinel, aggregated across 4 databases.

 Band GapEnergy needed to move an electron from the valence band to the conduction band.
 Lower or zero values tend to behave more metallic; larger gaps are more insulating or semiconducting.